 ELEMENT # Procedure/Question С NC OFI Comments 4.
-A Management Review Report was prepared and included 1) an introduction with rationale for the review and meeting information, 2) a comprehensive summary of each topic and participant discussion, and 3) a 5. record for decisions and action items related to the management review, including personnel responsible and proposed timelines for completion.
-The Management Review Report was submitted to all meeting participants and to the Owner.
-Policy and program information related to Element 9 and Element 6.
-15 of the Standard was also communicated coincident with the delivery of the report.
+A Management Review Report was prepared and included 1) an introduction with rationale for the review and meeting information, 2) a comprehensive summary of each topic and participant discussion, and 3) a record for decisions and action items related to the management review, including personnel responsible and proposed timelines for completion.
+5. The Management Review Report was submitted to all meeting participants and to the Owner.
+Policy and program information related to Element 9 and Element 15 of the Standard was also communicated coincident with the delivery of the report.
 Progress can be demonstrated toward achieving the management review action items.
-There is a procedure for tracking and measuring continual improvement of the QMS that reviews and considers best management practices, documents a process for identifying and managing corrective actions, and documents a process for identifying and implementing preventive actions.
-Best management practices were reviewed and considered during the most recent management 21 3.
-4. review.
+21 There is a procedure for tracking and measuring continual improvement of the QMS that reviews and considers best management practices, documents a process for identifying and managing corrective actions, and documents a process for identifying and implementing preventive actions.
+Best management practices were reviewed and considered during the most recent management review.
+Nonconformities identified during internal audits and other processes were assigned corrective actions, and the actions taken to correct the nonconformity were effective.
+Opportunities for improvement and potential nonconformities identified during internal audits and other processes were assigned preventive actions, and the actions taken to prevent the potential nonconformity were effective